altocodenl/tagaway/readme.md

    - Upload
       - Block new import from the same provider.
       - Allow cancelling ongoing upload process.
-      - If user is on the pics view, refresh query every n seconds to show new pictures.
+      - If user is on the pivs view, refresh query every n seconds to show new pivs.
       - Show snackbar when process is done or if the listing ends in error.
       - Send email when process is done or if the listing ends in error.
       - Show recent imports.